fmielicki/matrix-synapse-easy-install/README.md

 # Testing and reporting bugs
 I'm always looking for people to test my script on different systems.

-Tested working on:
-* Debian 10
-* Ubuntu 20.04

 If you're getting bugs or have any other issues, please open an issue or, if you know how to fix it, submit a pull request.